auth0/docs/articles/architecture-scenarios/application/spa-api/part-2.md

 ### Define Permissions

-You will need to define Permissions which correlates with the scopes you have already defined.
-In the Authorization Extension, click the _Permissions_ tab, and then click on the **Create Permission** button.
+You will now define the required Permissions, according to the scopes you have already defined: `read:timesheets`, `create:timesheets`, `delete:timesheets`, and `approve:timesheets`.

+In the Authorization Extension, click the **Permissions** tab, and then click on the **Create Permission** button.

 In the dialog, capture the details for each permission.

 Ensure that the name of the permission is exactly the same as the corresponding scope:

 ![Create Permission](/media/articles/architecture-scenarios/spa-api/create-permission.png)